Emilia-vip/Top-modle-Dress-Up/README.md

-# Top-modle-Dress-Up
+# Top Model Dress-Up

-Top Model Dress-Up is a simple and creative dress-up game inspired by the classic Top Model style books.
-The project features a customizable model base and a collection of mix-and-match clothing items, accessories, and outfits.
-The goal is to let users express their style by dressing the model in different combinations.
+Top Model Dress-Up is a small creative fashion project featuring a customizable character and a set of mix-and-match clothing pieces.
+The goal is to give players a simple and enjoyable way to style the model using different outfits, accessories, and colors.

+## Features

+A healthy-proportioned base model

+Tops, pants, skirts, bags, and jewelry

+Clean Scandinavian/Stockholm-inspired fashion style

+Click-to-dress or drag-and-drop system (depending on your implementation)

+Lightweight and easy to run in the browser

+## How It Works

+Players select clothing items and place them onto the model.
+Items are designed to fit the base character, making it easy to create different looks without resizing or editing.

+## Project Structure

+/assets – Model base and clothing illustrations

+/src – Code for interaction and UI

+index.html – Main game page

+Future Ideas

+Additional seasonal outfits

+Save-your-look feature

+Multiple models or body types

+Animated wardrobe transitions